 Clash of Clans

 Build up your settlement, plan your defenses, raise an army, and guide your tribe to victory against nasty goblins or other clan leaders.
-It’s a good combination of slow planning and quick, chaotic battles, but if you choose to join a clan be prepared to commit to regular battles or you’ll be letting your teammates down.
+Clash of Clans provides a good combination of slow planning and base building followed by quick, chaotic battles, but if you choose to join a clan be prepared to commit to regular wars or you’ll be letting your teammates down.
+This is an addictive title that can suck you in for long stretches and it has spawned some great imitators, like Star Wars: Commander, that are also worth a look.

 Friday the 13th: Killer Puzzle